HEEM

 Defining and prioritzing HEEM's key components

-As a way to learn about the user’s thought process, I split up the features into separate journeys that followed situational scenarios that they may face.
-For instance, I mapped out what would happen if a user wanted to move from one room to another, or what would happen if they wanted to use the AR camera to measure the apartment dimensions.
+So as a way to learn about the user’s thought process, I split up the features into separate journeys that followed situational scenarios that they may face.

 Low-Fidelity Wireframes